-Proposals for plenary sessions, BoFs, panels, workshops and tutorials must be submitted for full consideration no later than 26 August 2018.
+The Call for Presentations (CfP) deadline has passed but the PC announced a second CfP.
+Proposals for plenary sessions, BoFs, panels, workshops and tutorials can be submitted no later than 21 September 2018.
 Proposals submitted after this date will be considered depending on the slots still available in the programme.

 The PC is looking for presentations covering the topics of network engineering and operations, including but not limited to:

 - Data centre technologies

 - Network and DNS operations

 - Network and routing security

 - Connected Things (aka.
 Internet of Things – IoT)

 Presenters, RIPE Working Group Chairs and the RIPE Programme Committee are required to cover their own costs to attend a RIPE Meeting (meeting

 ticket, travel and accommodation).
 We have various ticket options available depending on your needs.

 In extraordinary circumstances, the RIPE Chair can waive the meeting fee for presenters.
 These requests are dealt with on a case-by-case basis via pc at ripe.net.
 Also note that, on an individual basis, participants can apply for a RIPE Fellowship or RACI to develop their professional or academic career.